Privacy Details for Undergrads and M.Eng.

 - Guarantees students access to their records and allows them to restrict access by others

 Cornell University also has its own regulations regarding access to student records.
-Please review Cornell’s policy statement for more information: Cornell University Policy 4.5.
+Review Cornell’s policy statement for more information: Cornell University Policy 4.5.

 Questions about the University’s interpretation of the FERPA guidelines should be referred to the University’s General Counsel: The Office of University Counsel.